Fallout 5 will come after The Elder Scrolls 6, Bethesda confirms

 Last year, Howard confirmed that the studio had created a "one-pager" for the next Fallout game, but there was no indication that the project was anything more than a basic premise and setting.

-With The Elder Scrolls 6 still presumably a ways out from full production amidst Bethesda's ongoing work on Starfield, which was delayed to 2023 fairly recently, we can reasonably assume that Fallout 5 won't be a playable game for anywhere from eight to potentially upwards of 10 years.
+With The Elder Scrolls 6 presumably a ways out from full production amidst ongoing work on Starfield, which was delayed to 2023 fairly recently, we can reasonably assume that Fallout 5 won't be a playable game for anywhere from eight to upwards of 10 years.

+Of course, that's assuming the studio doesn't see any massive internal changes or expansions.
+For reference, Fallout 76 – which a new report describes as a "nightmare" project that drained staff and even pulled devs off of Starfield and Redfall – came out in late 2018, and Starfield was also in the works when Fallout 76 was in active development.
+Bethesda does not release games quickly, and it doesn't look like that will ever change.

+"They do take a while," Howard told IGN, "I wish they came out faster, I really do, we’re trying as hard as we can, but we want them to be as best as they can be for everybody."